wayneeseguin/graft/docs/README.md

 ## Migration from Old Documentation

-This new documentation structure replaces the previous `doc/` directory.
+This documentation structure provides comprehensive coverage of graft.
 Key improvements:

 1. **Better Organization** - Content is categorized by type (concepts, guides, reference)
 2. **Operator Categories** - Operators are grouped by function rather than one long list